Fleischaker/Greene Scholars in First Amendment Studies

 Students in the Fall 2016 Fleischaker/Greene class spent the semester researching presidential politics and covering the historic 2016 presidential campaign.
 The class was jointly listed as a political science and journalism course and was co-taught by Dr. Saundra Ardrey, director of political science and African-American Studies, and veteran political reporter Amanda J. Crawford, an assistant professor of journalism.
 The class spent the weekend before the election in Cincinnati, Ohio.
 Journalism students covered early voting activities, a Trump rally and campaign activities and political science students had a chance to volunteer on campaigns.
 The class also hosted a public lecture by editors of PolitiFact, who gave their first post-election fact-check breakdown of the campaign at WKU: “The Survivor’s Guide to the Pants On Fire Election.”

-For more information on the Fleischaker/Greene Scholars in First Amendment Studies program , contact Amanda Crawford at email@example.com.
+For more information on the Fleischaker/Greene Scholars in First Amendment Studies program , contact Enakshi Roy at firstname.lastname@example.org.